 Overfilling your engine oil can cause serious damages to your engine.
 Some common symptoms are oil leaks from the engine and blue smoke from the exhaust pipe.
-You should always check your dipstick and make sure that you are not filling over the “MAX” sign.
-Overfilling can also cause damages to your internal parts in the engine with an engine replacement as result.
+If you have only filled a couple of millimeters above the max sign, there is no need to worry.
+But if you have filled a centimeter above the sign, it can cause severe damages to your engine.

-The engine oil reserve is designed to hold some extra oil to compensate for the fluid expansion which happens due to the warm condition.
-Adding extra half a quart will not damage your engine, however, anything more than that could be harmful to the engine.
+The engine oil reserve is designed to hold some extra oil to compensate for the fluid expansion which happens due to the hot condition.
+Adding an extra half a quart will not damage your engine.
+However, anything more than that could be harmful to the engine.

-When you add too much oil, the excess oil will go towards the crankshaft and as the crankshaft rotates at a high-speed, the oil is mixed with the air and ‘aerates’ or becomes foamy.
-This foamy texture of the oil acts as a bad lubricant and as a result, the oil is not pumped effectively.
-Over the time, the engine will starve for proper lubrication and due to the ineffective oil pump, it can get locked up.
+When you add too much oil, the excess oil will go towards the crankshaft, and as the crankshaft rotates at a high-speed, the oil is mixed with the air and ‘aerates’ or becomes foamy.
+This foamy texture of the oil acts like a bad lubricant, and as a result, the oil is not pumped effectively.
+Over the time, the engine will starve for proper lubrication, and due to the weak oil pump, it can get locked up.